Chief Executive Officer, PwC Australia

-Luke Sayers AM is the Chief Executive Officer of PwC Australia and Vice Chairman for PwC Asia Pacific.
+Luke Sayers AM is the Chief Executive Officer of PwC Australia.

 Luke leads a team of more than 700 partners and 8000 staff who are focused on building trust in society and helping businesses solve their most important problems.
 The firm is committed to helping solve some of the biggest challenges and opportunities facing society including Australia’s engagement with Asia, how we can build thriving and growing cities, and how we can innovate and secure our nation’s place in the digital world.